Glossary

 Skin antisepsis

-Use of an antiseptic on skin in a defined context, such as before a procedure or as part of a decolonization protocol, when supported by product labeling or protocol.
+Use of an antiseptic on skin for a defined purpose, such as before a procedure or in a care protocol.

 The details depend on the product, body site, and local instructions.